tbueno/dotfiles/README.md

 Run `bin/install` in order to setup the minimum required applications.

 Once everything is setup, the environment can be updated with the command `darwin-rebuild switch --flake ~/dev/dotfiles/config/nix-darwin`.

+### Iterm 2

+- Import profile in `./profiles/iterm.json` to add status bar, zsh and color configuration

 ## Versioning